vocdoni/docs/src/architecture/census/census-overview.md

 In Vocdoni, a census of identities can be represented in one of two ways.
 For Ethereum-based processes, in which eligible voters are represented by Ethereum addresses holding a specific token, an [on-chain](on-chain.md) (ERC-20) census is used.
 For all other voting processes (organizations that are not represented as DAOs), an [off-chain](off-chain.md) census is used.
 For those integrating the Vocdoni protocol into third-party clients or using the API, census integration is documented [here](../../integration/census/general.md).

+When a voting process is created, the [Census Origin](/architecture/smart-contracts/process.html#census-origin) is set to signify which type of census the process should expect to use.

 ## On-Chain Based Census (Ethereum ERC-20)

 On-chain census allow the set of eligible voters to be expressed as a weighted census of holders of a specific token on Ethereum.
 There is only one entity per Ethereum token, where the address of that entity is the contract address of the given token.